10 Uncommon Mental Exercises to Change Your Bad Emotional Habits

 Most of us were taught emotional habits in our childhood that made us “emotional dependents” (a nice alternative to emotional vampires) later on in our adult lives.
 These are habits that limit our personal growth.
 Such habits creep up on us, without us being aware of it, until we get to a point where nearly everything triggers the same response—fear, grief, or anger.

-Habits are formed out of the seeking of pleasure and avoidance of pain.
+Habits are formed out of seeking pleasure and avoidance of pain.
 This aspect of the mind cannot be changed.
 However, we can change how we perceive pleasure as internal values and pain as a loss of those values.
-That’s when emotional habits truly begin to change, allowing us to become more attractive and confident in the process.
+That’s when emotional habits truly begin to change, allowing us to form well-rounded personalities in the process.

 Below you will find the top habit-reforming exercises that have helped me overcome my mental blocks and neurotic tendencies.

-In simple words, they make me more self-confident.
+In simple words, they make me more self-aware and self-confident.

 This is not the cross-fit of the mind promising you to kick the habit in 30 days.
-This is slow, deliberate, and real lasting change that’ll improve your self-perspective as long as you keep them up.
+This is slow, deliberate, and real lasting change that’ll improve your self-perspective as long as you keep immersing in them.

 10 Uncommon Mental Exercises to Change Your Bad Emotional Habits